First year modules

 In the curriculum: Postgraduate

-PGT students take the Foundation Research Methods (FRM), available face to face and online, to provide them with a foundation training in research methods in education.
+Most Education Studies PGT students take the Foundation Research Methods (FRM), available face to face and online, to provide them with a foundation training in research methods in education (students on some courses may take a different research methods module more tailored to their subject eg Psychology or Drama.
 A key aim of the FRM to enhance both home and international students' learning experience with research methods in education.
 The module has two main ambitions.
 The first is concerned with enabling students to engage in understanding, designing and implementing research accounts.
 The second is concerned with equipping students with basic skills in a range of established research strategies and techniques, including data collection and analysis.
 This is intended to enable students to frame and refine research questions, to design and execute a mini research project and disseminate its findings, appropriate to their own research interests.
-This module can be taken as a ‘stand alone’ (which can lead to a post-graduate award) or as a part of a Masters or a PhD degree.
+This module can be taken as a ‘stand alone’ (which can lead to a post-graduate award) or as a part of a Masters or a EdD degree.

 The dissertation is a substantial research project that PGT students undertake, guided by their supervisor and their course tutor.
-It involves an original piece of research presented in 20,000 words.
-FRM is considered to pave the way to the dissertation.
-We would like students to think about it as offering them a platform to test their research ideas and methodological approaches before they start their dissertation.
+It involves an original piece of research presented in 20,000 words (for most courses).
+Research Methods modules are considered to pave the way to the dissertation.
+We would like students to think about Research Methods as offering them a platform to test their research ideas and methodological approaches before they start their dissertation.
 As part of the dissertation, students are expected to formulate their research questions and offer justification about the importance of their research topic and what they hope to accomplish; review existing, up- to -date and relevant studies in their chosen field of study; consider the ethics of intruding into the private life of their participants; decide on the most appropriate research design and methodology to address their research questions; collect and analyse data and write up their findings, drawing conclusions about theory, policy and practice in education.

 Examples of CES UG student research projects